Daimler DR450

 The Daimler DR450 is a limousine variant of the Majestic Major DQ450 saloon.
 Produced from 1961 to 1968, it was the last complete car designed by The Daimler Company Limited.

 Intended for the carriage trade, as an executive express or as a hire car for those needing something larger than a five-seater saloon, the DR450 was produced in numbers close to those of the Majestic Major saloon on which it was based.

 Design and specifications

 The chassis was 24.0 in longer than for the Majestic Major and the necessarily flat glass of the three side-windows no longer could be let flow with the body-shape.
 The equally flat-windowed but bulbous Jaguar Mark X was released to the market the same year.
-The 4,561 cc (278 cubic inch) hemi-head engine pushed the 2¼ tonnes of car and driver to 100 km/h in under 11 seconds, to 100 mph in 37 seconds and provided a top speed of 183 km/h (114 miles per hour), rather better than the much shorter lighter 5-passenger Jaguar Mark X.
+The 4,561 cc (278 cubic inch) hemi-head engine pushed the 2¼ tonnes of car and driver to 100 km/h in under 11 seconds, to 100 mph in 37 seconds and provided a top speed of 183 km/h (114 miles per hour), similar figures to the much shorter lighter 5-passenger Jaguar Mark X.